aidanwhiteley/books/README.md

 ### Security
 Lots of to and froing on this.
 When two of the main JWT related companies can't agree of where to store a JWT token, you know alarm bells should be ringing a little bit.
 Stormpath (who got taken over by Okta) [say](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage) use cookies.
-Auth0 [say] (https://auth0.com/blog/cookies-vs-tokens-definitive-guide/) use local storage.
+Auth0 [say](https://auth0.com/blog/cookies-vs-tokens-definitive-guide/) use local storage.

 In my mind, it comes down to whether you are more scared of XSS or XSRF.
 Given the average marketing departments predilection to use their tag managers to include all sorts of random JavaScript, I'm more scared of XSS.

 So this demo application stores the JWT token in a secure and "httpOnly" cookie.
-So that blocks XSS exploits (as the rogue JavaScript cant read the httpOnly cookie containing the JWT logon token).
+So that hopefully blocks XSS exploits (as the rogue JavaScript can't read the httpOnly cookie containing the JWT logon token).
 However, it leaves the application open to XSRF exploits.
-To mitigate that, the application uses an XSRF filter and expects that a (non httpOnly) cookie will be sent to the server side and, for state changing (non GET) requests, the value of the XSRF token must be added, via JavaScript, as an X-XSRF-TOKEN request header.
+To mitigate that, the application uses an XSRF filter and expects that a (non httpOnly) cookie will be re-sent to the server side and, for state changing (non GET) requests, the value of the XSRF token must be added, via JavaScript, as an X-XSRF-TOKEN request header.
 The application will check that the two values are the same.

 This works well (or seems to!) when the API and the HTML is on the same domain.
 When CORS is needed to call the API, this doesn't currently work.
 So only use this application with CORS configured (i.e. with no "front proxy") in development.
 Don't use this application with CORS in production - it will leave you open to XSRF based attacks.

+This is all a work in progress.
+It's getting there but there are bugs e.g. JSESSIONs are being returned to the client unnecessarily and I'm not 100% convinced by the logoff functionality..

+## Stateless Apps
+An awful lot of the time developing this microservice was spent in making it entirely stateless - based around using JWTs.

+Would I do the same in a real application?

+Almost certainly - **NO!**

+I doubt I'll be working with one of the 17 companies that truly require "internet scale stateless applications" anytime soon.
+In the meantime, I'd recommend staying religious about the size of the data in the http session, continuing to use your existing "sticky session" solution and having conversations with your requirements owner about what happens when a user's http session disappears as a node goes offline for whatever reason.

 ## Functionality